 Current Law Clerks

 Kylie Alexandra, The George Washington University Law School.
 J.D., 2014

 Stephen A. Morrison, Vanderbilt University Law School.
 J.D., 2019

 Please refer to Judge Barnett's entry on the Online System for Clerkship Application and Review (OSCAR) for current hiring policies and needs.

 Judge Mark A. Barnett, on the U.S. Court of International Trade, is now accepting applications for internships from students who will have completed at least 2 years of law school prior to the start of the internship.
 The U. S. Court of International Trade is an Article III court with national jurisdiction located in New York City.
 Information about the court is available at www.cit.uscourts.gov.
 Interns will work directly with law clerks.
-Applicants must submit a cover letter, resume, two letters of recommendation, a law school transcript, and a writing sample of the applicant's own work.
+Applicants must submit a cover letter, resume, two letters of recommendation, a law school transcript, and a writing sample of the applicant's own work in one single PDF.
 Please note that all internships are unpaid positions and U.S citizenship is required.
-Please submit materials via email to: email@example.com
+Please submit materials via email to: firstname.lastname@example.org